pranjalverma/Algorithms/README.md

 # Algorithms
-Coursework for Algorithms Specialisation on Coursera by Stanford University
+Coursework for Algorithms Specialisation on Coursera by Tim Roughgarden & Stanford University